 Signal strength between Sense and your router is best between -35 dBm (strongest) to -65 dBm (weakest).

 - If the signal strength is poor, it may require you to install a Wi-Fi booster or to re-locate your router closer to Sense.

-- If your Sense system is a monitor in your electrical panel, your antenna must be located on the exterior of the electrical panel(or adapted for a recessed panel).
+- If your Sense system is in a device installed in your electrical panel, your antenna must be located on the exterior of the electrical panel(or adapted for a recessed panel).
 You may need to extend the antenna with a coaxial cable to a more reliable location.
 (You can also move the antenna around a bit, like an old fashioned TV antenna, as that sometimes helps.)

 2. Encryption settings - (Essential)

 Ensure that WPA2 encryption is selected for your network.
 Sense is not compatible with WPA2 / WPA3 or WPA3 encryption standards.

 3. Dedicated 2.4 gHz band - (Essential)**

 Place all legacy smart devices onto a dedicated 2.4 gHz band with a unique network name (SSID).
 If you have a single Wi-Fi network with both 2.4 and 5 gHz bands, split them into separate dedicated networks and connect all IoT devices to the 2.4 gHz band network.